 The picture below was taken in Iraq in 2003

 I am wholly content with where my life seems to be heading.
 I am very happily married to Renée, a wonderfully engaging, highly intelligent, and undeniably beautiful woman.
 She and I currently make our home in Yorktown, Virginia.
-I have three very bright and talented children from a previous marriage, grown now and moved away, and three awesome grandchildren thus far.
+I have three very bright and talented children from a previous marriage, grown now and moved away, and four awesome grandchildren thus far.

 As I’ve written elsewhere, to quote myself, “Although I am deeply involved in every facet of all things Quicksilver Night at every step of the way the simple truth remains that I cannot – and do not – do this alone; I depend heavily upon the support of my song-specific collaborators and tech-savvy friends in order to bring this music into existence.
 I am immensely grateful for their support.”
 One of those “tech-savvy” friends to which I refer is my very good friend Alex O’Loughlin, pictured below.